 Reflection is an important component of the learning process.
-It can NOT be seen as an add-on, something to be cut if time is running short.
-Unfortunately that is precisely what happens most often.
+Reflection cannot be seen as an add-on, something to be cut out if time is running short.
+Unfortunately, that is precisely what happens too often.

-Reflection also takes on an important role in documenting learning, blogging as pedagogy and formative assessment.
-Asking a learner to to simply “reflect” on their experience, asking a teacher to reflect on a lesson taught or asking students to “reflect” on their learning, will often be met with blank stares.
-Being able to reflect is a skill to be learned, a habit to develop.
-Reflection requires metacognition (thinking about your thinking), articulation of that thinking and the ability to make connections (past, present, future, outliers, relevant information, etc.).
+Reflection also plays an important role in documenting learning, blogging as pedagogy, and formative assessment.
+Asking a learner to reflect on his or her experience, a teacher to reflect on a lesson taught, or a student to reflect on a new concept will often be met with blank stares.
+The ability to reflect is a skill to be learned, a habit to develop.
+Reflection requires metacognition (thinking about your thinking), articulation of that thinking, and the ability to make connections to past, present, future, outliers, and relevant information.

-In addition to inherent components of reflection, which traditionally have been viewed as internal (thinking about one’s own learning and that thinking primarily benefiting ourselves), we need to take a closer look at amplifying reflection by sharing our reflection transparently (learning how to articulate and make our thinking visible to others and the learning benefiting ourselves AND others).
-By sharing our reflection beyond a teacher or a classmate, we acknowledge our voice as learners and the role that it can play in the learning process (our own process or the one of others).
+In addition to inherent components of reflection, which traditionally have been viewed as internal (thinking about one’s own learning and that thinking primarily benefiting ourselves), it is important to amplify our reflection by sharing them transparently (learning how to articulate our thinking and make that thinking visible to others, which in turn benefits ourselves and others).
+By sharing our reflections beyond a teacher or colleague, we acknowledge our voice as learners and the role it plays in a collective learning process.

-- articulate your thoughts, your connections to other areas of your work or experiences and write them down with the purpose of sharing it via your blog.
+- articulate your thoughts and connections to other areas of your work or experiences you have had pertaining to your self-selected topic.

-- use a reflection strategy that works for you or choose from several ones that we are sharing below.
+- use a reflection strategy that works for you, or choose from one of the four strategies included below.